dusadrian/academic/content/post/2023-07-16-missing-values-in-R/index.md

 #> [1]  2 NA  0  3 NA  4  2  1  0  3 NA  0  1  2  1  0 NA  2  5  2  1  3
 ```

-Any statistical operation, even basic descriptives, on such vectors would result into an `NA`:
+Any statistical operation, even basic descriptives, on such vectors results into an `NA`:

 ```r
 mean(baseRchildren)
 #> [1] NA
 ```

-In R, the value `NA` is equivalent to an empty cell (with no information about why it is missing) and this is a potential problem.
-Obtaining the expected result involves the argument `na.rm` (remove missing values before calculating the mean), deactivated by default to alert users about data problems.
+In R, the value `NA` is equivalent to an empty cell (with no information about why it is missing) and this requires attention.
+To obtain the expected result, one has to employ the argument `na.rm` (remove missing values before calculating the mean), deactivated by default to alert users about potential problems in the data.

 ```r
 mean(baseRchildren, na.rm = TRUE)